olufemiolamoyegun/CWW-TECH-INDIVIDUAL-PROJECT/README.md

-CWW-TECH-INDIVIDUAL-PROJECT: Using R Office Pens and Printers - Product Sales EDA
+CWW-TECH-INDIVIDUAL-PROJECT: Using R to analyze Office Pens and Printers - Product Sales EDA

 Problem Overview
 In this exploratory data analysis (EDA), we will describe the steps taken to validate and clean the data columns in order to answer key customer questions.
 This will include: